Bloxdy/code-api/README.md

 getChunk(pos)

 /**
- * Use this to get a chunk ndarray you can edit and set in resetChunk.
- *
  * Only use chunk helpers if you REALLY need the performance (i.e. you are iterating over tens of thousands of blocks)
  * ReturnedObject.blockData is a 32x32x32 ndarray of air.
  * (see https://www.npmjs.com/package/ndarray)